DevExpress-Examples/blazor-dxgrid-date-range-filter/README.md

 <!-- default badges end -->
 # Grid for Blazor - How to implement a date range filter

 This example demonstrates how to allow users to filter a column in the [DevExpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/grid) by a date range in a [filter row](./CS/Pages/FilterRow.razor) or [filter menu](./CS/Pages/FilterMenu.razor).
 In the example, the **Date** column contains a [Form Layout](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxFormLayout) with two [Date Edit](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1) components.
 These components allow you to set the start and end dates of a date range.
-Once you set both dates, the Grid filters the column by the range.
+Once you set a date or both dates, the Grid filters the column by the specified range.

 ![Filter Grid Column by a Date Range in a Filter Row](filter-row.gif)